 The Pauley Science Center will be built on the northwest corner of College Road and Via Sacra, showcasing Hampden-Sydney’s commitment to science education in the heart of its historic campus.

 The project’s scope necessitates the removal of the aging Bagby Hall, the College’s first science facility, which would have required substantial restoration to remain operational beyond the immediate future.
-This will re-open the original sightline between Venable Hall and Cushing Hall, a key element of the College’s historic footprint.
-Every effort will be made to reclaim and re-use materials from Bagby in this project and others on campus, and students and faculty will have the opportunity to assist in cataloging and preserving any elements of historical and archival significance from the building.
+The project will restore the historic sightline between Cushing and Venable, an intentional design element when those buildings were constructed in the 1820s.
+Every effort is being made to reclaim and re-use materials from Bagby, including the cupola, which will be incorporated into the new building’s landscape.
+During the spring of 2020, three classes conducted careful architectural, photographic, and oral history documentation of the building.
 Hampden-Sydney’s current science facility, Gilmer Hall, will be renovated to support other academic programs and priorities.

 At left, an overhead site map shows the restored historical axis.
 The project will re-open the original sightline between Venable Hall and Cushing Hall, a key element of the College’s historic footprint.